metabrainz/picard-website/INSTALL-LINUX.md

 npm install
 ```

-Node dependencies (including gulp and less, which are required to compile/minify CSS) are installed to `./node_modules`, and binaries are symlinked into `./node_modules/.bin`.
+Node dependencies (including less and cleancss, which are required to compile/minify CSS) are installed to `./node_modules`, and binaries are symlinked into `./node_modules/.bin`.
 You may want to add the latter into your `$PATH`.

 To retrieve [picard-plugins](https://github.com/musicbrainz/picard-plugins) repository and generate `plugins.json` and zipped plugin archives needed by Picard Website and plugins webservice, run: